Delivered in partnership with Nottingham Trent University

 - Extensive backline equipment including Gretsch and Yamaha drum kits, Vox, Fender and Marshall amplifiers

-- Avid Pro Tools based mobile recording rigs
+- Avid Pro Tools based live sound recording rigs

 Teaching & Learning

-Teaching and learning is designed around developing your practical and technical skills, whilst also enhancing your critical and analytical thinking.
-Classes are a mixture of practical workshops, seminars and tutorials.
+Classes are a mixture of practical workshops, classroom sessions, seminars and tutorials.
+Practical workshops take place in our live event production space, giving you a significant amount of regular, weekly hands-on practical time.
 During these sessions you will develop your expertise, working alongside Confetti’s expert tutors who are active professionals.

-Guest lectures from professional artists and event managers will also help enhance your knowledge and experience of the events industry.
+Regular guest lectures from professionals working in sound, lighting and events production will also help enhance your knowledge and experience of the live events industry.
+Previous visiting lecturers include:

 - Email: firstname.lastname@example.org